DIY Pom Pom Blanket

 *This post contains affiliate links.
 For more information, please see my disclosures here.

-Thankfully my children (two-year-old daughter and four-year-old son) love to cuddle.
+Thankfully my children (newborn son, two-year-old daughter and four-year-old son) love to cuddle.
 Whether it is breaking in a new day or relaxing for the evening, cuddle time with children calls for a fun blanket.
-With Spring here, I wanted to incoporate a cute and colorful blanket that I knew my children would love.
+I wanted to incorporate a cute and colorful blanket that I knew my children would love.
 I was inspired by this pom pom throw from Anthropologie, but with a price tag of $130 I knew it was out of my budget.
 So on my recent Target and Hobby Lobby trips I picked up some items to make this Anthropologie-inspired blanket at a much cheaper price of $30.
 My children love the whimsical and comfy aspects of this blanket, and I love the price and memories we will share.

 The best part about this project is that you can revamp an old throw and some yarn you may already have in your home, and customize it to your heart's desire.
 I used similar colors from my inspiration piece, but you can use any color combination you would like to.

 Please see the steps below to make your own pom pom blanket.